 Features: Ultra-high-strength PPC resin shell with a gasket seal and automatic ambient pressure equalization valve; UV-, solvent-, corrosion- and fungus-resistant; TSA-accepted locks, wheels, cushioned grip handle

 + Easy to wheel

 If you’re looking for an almost nuke-proof solution to protect your acoustic guitar from armageddon-rated mishaps, then this is probably it.
 SKB iSeries cases (there are models for acoustics and electrics of all shapes and sizes) are made from seriously tough, corrosion-resistant materials, and feature extra-strong hinges plus a plethora of beefy latches.

 The most significant selling point is that these cases are fully waterproof.
 A gasket will keep out everything from pure H2O to sticky soda, while an equalization valve will stop pressure from building up inside when temperatures rise.
-Acoustic guitars are very susceptible to water damage, so these iSeries cases provide much-needed reassurance for those living in, or travelling to, wetter climes.
+Acoustic guitars are very susceptible to water damage, so these iSeries cases provide much-needed reassurance for those living in, or traveling to, wetter climes.

+The Gator Pro-Go Series Electric Guitar Gigbag is a step above the average option.
 First off, it’s a semi-rigid design, meaning that the sidewalls are so thick, they add some rigidity to the bag.
 Second, you can still treat it like a gigbag.
 It’s squashable for storage and there are comfy backstraps so that you can handle it like a backpack.

 This thing has pockets galore, including one for your iPad.
 The soft micro-fleece interior will ensure that your guitar is more cosseted than a rock star at Claridge’s, and the padded neck cradle will ensure that it remains straight enough to play gig after gig.
 There’s even a rain cover to stop the weather gods from raining on your parade.